-Fremdenwesen und Asyl - BFA), disrupted the availability of data.
+The institutional and administrative restructuring of the Ministry of the Interior, i.e., the establishment of the Federal Office for Alien Affairs and Asylum (Bundesamt für Fremdenwesen und Asyl - BFA), disrupted the availability of data.
 Accordingly, no mid-year count of permits to third country residents is available for 2014.
 Mid-year counts from 2015 to 2018 show that the decline of residence permits, largely due to EU-membership of Croatia, was short lived.
-Between mid-2015 and mid-2019 the numbers increased again, with permanent residence cards (consisting of red-white-red plus cards, settlement certificates and permanent residence cards from other EU countries) reaching an all-time-high of 411,800.
-The number of settlement-permits which are granted for two years (Red-White-Red card, Blue card and NB) are comparatively small as they can be converted into a permanent card (R-W-R-Plus Card, EU Permanent permit or other).
+Between mid-2015 and mid-2020 the numbers increased again, with permanent residence cards (consisting of R-W-R plus cards, settlement certificates and permanent residence cards from other EU countries) reaching an all-time-high of 414,100.
+The number of settlement-permits which are granted for two years (Red-White-Red card, Blue card and NB) are comparatively small as they can be converted into a permanent card (R-W-R-plus Card, EU Permanent permit or other).
 The number of residence cards for distant family members (Angehörige) remained fairly stable since 2011, the year of the permit reform, as they can be easily transferred to a permanent permit with all access rights to the labour market.